NCSFA Workshop #7

 • The impact of adding line (either drawn, or scratched into paint)

-Supply List: Be sure to have 2-3 Old failed watermedia (watercolor or acrylic) paintings on watercolor paper (140# or 300#)—quarter or half sheet preferred (approx. 11 x 15” or 15 x 22”); we will be painting OVER it so it doesn’t matter what state it’s in.
+2-3 Old failed watermedia (watercolor or acrylic) paintings on watercolor paper (140# or 300#)—quarter or half sheet preferred (approx. 11 x 15” or 15 x 22”); we will be painting OVER it so it doesn’t matter what state it’s in.
+(Small failed paintings on canvas are ok but should be no larger than 12 x 16”).

 Paints: Your choice of artist quality acrylics: Golden fluid, or tube acrylic paints (suggested colors: pthalo blue, green, ultramarine, hansa yellow, pyrrol red, quin red, and burnt sienna, but use what you’ve got); I use white gesso and black gesso (less expensive).